FOREX-Dollar extends gains against yen as big Fed hike bets ramp up

 By Kevin Buckland

-TOKYO, Aug 8 (Reuters) - The dollar extended it best rally against the yen since mid-June on Monday, buoyed by higher Treasury yields after blockbuster U.S. jobs data lifted expectations for more aggressive Federal Reserve policy tightening.
+OTTAWA, Aug 8 (Reuters) - The dollar firmed slightly against the yen on Monday, building on the strong gains made at the of last week after surprisingly strong U.S. jobs data lifted expectations for more aggressive Federal Reserve policy tightening.

-The dollar index =USD, which measures the currency against six counterparts, stood at 106.77, from a Friday peak of 106.93, also the strongest since July 28.
+The dollar index =USD, which measures the currency against six counterparts, stood at 106.54, not far off from a Friday peak of 106.93, also the strongest since July 28.

-Traders currently see a 73.5% probability the Fed continues the pace of 75 basis-point interest-rate increases for its next policy decision on Sept.
-21, from about 41% before surprisingly strong payrolls data on Friday raised worries that wage growth would fuel inflationary pressures.
+Traders currently see a 70.5% probability the Fed continues the pace of 75 basis-point interest-rate increases for its next policy decision on Sept.
+21, from about 41% before the strong payrolls data on Friday raised worries that wage growth would fuel inflationary pressures.
 FEDWATCH

 The focus this week will be on the U.S. consumer price index due Wednesday, and whether it can cement the odds for super-sized rate rises.
 Analysts polled by Reuters expect annual inflation eased to 8.7% in July from 9.1% previously.